Hulk (film): Ang Lee

 Michael Tolkin and David Hayter rewrote the script even after the producers' positive response to France's script.
 Tolkin was brought in January 2000, and Universal brought Hayter in September.
 Hayter's draft features the Leader, Zzzax, and Absorbing Man as the villains, who are depicted as Banner's colleagues and get caught in the same accident that creates the Hulk.
 Director Ang Lee and his producing partner James Schamus became involved with the film on January 20, 2001.
 Lee chose not to direct Terminator 3: Rise of the Machines and instead began work on the film.
 He was dissatisfied with Hayter's script and commissioned Schamus for a rewrite, merging Banner's father with the Absorbing Man.
 Lee cited influences from King Kong, Frankenstein, Jekyll and Hyde, Beauty and the Beast, Faust, and Greek mythology to interpret the story.
 Schamus said he had found the storyline that introduced Brian Banner, allowing Lee to write a drama that again explored father-son themes.
+Director Ang Lee originally wanted the Hulk to be completely naked, but to maintain a PG-13 rating, he couldn't commit to showing nudity throughout the film, and instead had the Hulk's underwear rip during the fight with the three super dogs.

 Schamus was still rewriting the script in October 2001.
 In early 2002, as filming was underway, France read all the scripts for the Writers Guild of America to determine who would get final credit.
-France criticized Schamus and Hayter for claiming they were aiming to make Banner a more in-depth character, saddened they had denigrated his and Turman's work in interviews.
+France criticized Schamus and Hayter for claiming they were aiming to make Banner a more in-depth character, saddened that they had denigrated their work in interviews.
 Schamus elected to get solo credit.
 France said, "James Schamus did a significant amount of work on the screenplay.
-For example, he brought in the Hulk dogs from the comics and he made the decision to use Banner's father as a real character in the present.
+For example, he brought in the Hulk dogs from the comics, and he made the decision to use Banner's father as a real character in the present.
 But he used quite a lot of elements from John Turman's scripts and quite a lot from mine, and that's why we were credited."
 France, Turman, and Schamus received final credit.
 In December 2001, a theatrical release date for June 20, 2003, was announced, with the title of The Hulk.
 Schamus admitted that he was worried about making the film after seeing Spider-Man (2002).